kelu124/echomods/retro10PV/Readme.md

 ## What is it supposed to do ?

-The aim of this echOmod is to get the rotation and getting the piezos.
+The aim of this echOmod is to get the mechanical movement of the piezos.
+Salvaged from a former [ATL10PV](http://echopen.org/index.php/ATL_Access_10PV).

 ## How does it work: block diagram